MegaManSec/JoshuaHu/_posts/2024-08-29-compare-different-versions-of-awk-online-with-webassembly.md

 Anyways, the website itself isn't too fancy.
 It reminded me that I hate CSS. "_The answer to many CSS formatting problems seems to be "add another <div>!"_" indeed..
 [Or this comment](https://stackoverflow.com/questions/526035/how-can-i-position-my-div-at-the-bottom-of-its-container#comment339220_526035).

 I added some examples.
-The most interesting example for me is that `\s` will be the character `s` in all versions except for gawk, where it matches a space.
+The most interesting example for me is that `\s` will match the character `s` in all versions except for gawk, where it matches a space.
 Seems like an interesting gotcha.